Best Travel Insurance for Greece (2026)

 MoneyGeek Score: 81/100

-Best for: Budget travelers taking short Greece trips who need essential medical and evacuation coverage.
+Best for: Budget travelers taking short Greece trips who need core medical and evacuation coverage.

 Travel Insurance Cost for Greece

 Travel insurance for Greece ranges from $43 to $291, depending on coverage level and trip cost.
 We gathered quotes for a 30-year-old California resident taking a 7-day October trip to Greece.
-Greece's island geography and ferry-dependent travel increase the value of trip delay coverage, while remote island locations make higher evacuation limits worth considering.
-Shoulder season travel (April-May, September-October) sees more weather-related ferry disruptions, affecting pricing for comprehensive plans.
+Greece's island geography and ferry-dependent travel increase the value of trip delay coverage.
+Remote island locations make higher evacuation limits the right choice for travelers venturing beyond major cities.
+Shoulder season travel (April-May, September-October) sees more weather-related ferry disruptions, affecting pricing for higher-tier plans.

 Greece Travel Insurance Pricing by Trip Cost